cfpb/Metro2/django/README.md

     - Note that if you've already done this, the account will still exist, unless you've deleted your local database.
     - If you already have a superuser login, skip to step 4.
 2. Enter the django container: `docker-compose exec django sh`.
-3. Run `python ./manage.py createsuperuser --username=admin --email=""` (or you can substitute whatever admin username you want).
+3. Run `python manage.py createsuperuser --username=admin --email=""` (or you can substitute whatever admin username you want).
     - The `createsuperuser` command will ask you to enter a password twice.
 4. Then you can log in to the admin interface at http://localhost:8000/admin using the username and password you entered in the previous step.

+To run the lint checks:
+1. Enter the django container: `docker-compose exec django sh`.
+1. Run `ruff check .`

 ## How to run locally
 You can use this strategy if docker-compose isn't working for you, for whatever reason.